 That’s why I put together this comparison of popular reef salt mixes–to try and give you something specific to anchor on to help you compare across brands.

 This is a fairly long article.
-If you want to cut to the chase and check out the aquarium salt mix I personally use and recommend
+If you want to cut to the chase and check out the marine salt mix I personally use in my home aquarium and recommend

 To do your own comparison and check out a few different brands,

-A product review of the best aquarium salt mix brands: comparing the labels
+A product review of the best reef aquarium salt brands: comparing the labels

 A comparison across 3 important reef aquarium water parameters

 Calcium is an important component in aquarium salt.
 It is used by the corals and other invertebrates in the tank to build their stony skeletons.
-A typical recommended concentration of calcium in a reef aquarium is 400 ppm.
+A typically recommended concentration of calcium in a reef aquarium is 400 ppm.
 PPM stands for part per million, which in this case means 400 out of every million parts of mixed saltwater will be calcium.
 When looking for the right product for your tank, take the calcium level into strong consideration.
 If you select a bargain salt with a low level of calcium, you’re going to have to spend additional time and money supplementing the water to get your desired levels.